-Temporary (temporary) employment contract
+Temporary employment contract (temporary)

-It must contain the following information:
+It shall contain the following information:

-- Duration of test period
+- Duration of the trial period

 - Clause stating that at the end of the assignment, hiring by the user company is not prohibited

 - Clause mentioning that repatriation is the responsibility of the temporary company of work (if the mission is outside the metropolitan area)

 if not drawn up in writing and signed, the contract may be requalified on a DTA.

 A temporary assignment shall have a specific term when the contract provides for a firm expiry date.